Terms of Business

-"Applicable Regulations" means all applicable laws, rules, regulations, instruments and provisions in force from time to time, the Rules of the relevant Market and the rules, principles and codes of practice stipulated by any regulatory authority to which the parties are subject, including but not limited to the FCA Rules, the Proceeds of Crime Act 2002 (as amended), the Money Laundering Regulations 2007, the Terrorism Act 2000 (as amended);
+"Applicable Regulations" means all applicable laws, rules, regulations, instruments and provisions in force from time to time, the Rules of the relevant Market and the rules, principles and codes of practice stipulated by any regulatory authority to which the parties are subject, including but not limited to the FSMA (as amended), FCA Rules, the Proceeds of Crime Act 2002 (as amended), the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017, MiFID II, the Terrorism Act 2000 (as amended);

 "Associate" means an undertaking in the same group as us, a representative whom we, or an undertaking in the same group as us, appoint, or any other person with whom we have a relationship that might reasonably be expected to give rise to a community of interest between us and them;

 "Agreement" has the meaning given in clause 2.3;

 "Business Day" means a day which is not a Saturday or Sunday and upon which banks are open for business in London;

 "Client Money" means money that belongs to our clients and is segregated from our own money in accordance with the FCA's CASS Rules (as defined below).
 The rules ensure a clear separation between money that belongs to our customers and money that belongs to the firm;

 "Eligible Counterparty" has the meaning given in the FCA Rules;